windmill-labs/windmilldocs/docs/core_concepts/24_caching/index.md

 2. **Enable Caching**: To enable caching, toggle on "Cache the results for each possible inputs" and specify the desired duration for caching results (in seconds.)

 In the above example, the result of step the script will be cached for 5 minutes.
 If `Inline Script 0` is re-triggered with the same input within this period, Windmill will immediately return the cached result.

-## Conclusion

-Caching is a powerful tool that can optimize your workflows in Windmill.
-By caching the results, you can eliminate unnecessary computation and accelerate your workflows.

-However, it's essential to use caching judiciously: while it can greatly enhance efficiency, overusing the cache or using it for unsuitable scripts or flows can result in outdated results or unwarranted memory usage.
-Always consider the nature of your step and the data it processes when deciding whether to enable caching.